FREQUENTLY ASKED QUESTIONS

 - Students must be committed to additional programmatic and team-building activities outside of class.

-- Students must make successful progression towards graduation with an associate’s degree in a transferable major at Montgomery College and towards graduation with a bachelor’s degree at UMCP.
+- Students must make successful progression towards graduation with an associate’s degree in a transferable major at Montgomery College and towards graduation with a bachelor’s degree at the University of Maryland College Park (UMCP).

-- Prepare and submit a resume that includes recent work experience, co-curricular activities and community service.
-Send the resume by e-mail to the Hillman Program at Montgomery College.
+- Complete the online application and attach resume that includes recent work experience, co-curricular activities and community service.

 - Request a letter of recommendation from a professor, employer, community leader, or another who can discuss your potential for success in the Hillman Entrepreneurs Program.
-Your recommender will submit his or her letter directly to the Hillman Program at Montgomery College: HillmanProgram@MontgomeryCollege.edu
+Your recommender will submit his or her letter directly to the HillmanProgram@montgomerycollege.edu.

 Is there a GPA requirement?

 Students must have and maintain a GPA of 2.5 or higher to be accepted and remain in the program at Montgomery College and to transfer to University of Maryland College Park.
-For majors in limited enrollment programs, a GPA of 3.0 or higher is required.
+For majors in limited enrollment programs, a higher GPA may be required.

 What are limited enrollment programs?

 Limited Enrollment Programs are competitive majors at the University of Maryland that control enrollment numbers to maintain program quality.
 Once a student has earned 45 credits, he/she must have successfully completed a specific set of courses called "gateway" requirements.
 Only one 'gateway' or performance review course may be repeated to earn the required grade and that course may only be repeated once.
-Please note that if a student receives a grade of "W”, the course must be repeated.
-For more information on limited enrollment programs, please refer to the webpage at UMCP:
+If a student receives a grade of "W”, the course must be repeated.
+For more information on limited enrollment programs, please refer to the webpage at UMCP: http://www.lep.umd.edu/

 What if I don't qualify for the requirements of or get denied for the limited enrollment programs?